ag4ve/NF-Save/README.md

 # Common methods

-- new({%UIDs, @IPTLookup, @Flags})
+## new(%Options)

+%Options:

-    `%UIDs` contains a hash of {'username' => #id}
+- `%UIDs` contains a hash of {'username' => #id}
-    `@IPTLookup` contains replacement data to be used to handle the data structure (an index with an undefined value will not effect the original array)
+- `@IPTLookup` contains replacement data to be used to handle the data structure (an index with an undefined value will not effect the original array).
-    `@Flags` contains a hash of flags to be used when --syn/mss/etc would have been used - (arbitrary names can be defined) `$UseIPSET` boolean - whether or not to default lists as ipset `%Policy` default policy to use
+- `@Flags` contains a hash of flags to be used when --syn/mss/etc would have been used - (arbitrary names can be defined).
+- `$UseIPSET` boolean - whether or not to default lists as ipset.
+- `%Policy` default policy to use.
-    `$Trace` boolean - whether or not to print a stack trace with warnings `$PreCheck` boolean - whether or not to pre-check the structure passed to rule().
+- `$Trace` boolean - whether or not to print a stack trace with warnings.
+- `$PreCheck` boolean - whether or not to pre-check the structure passed to rule().
-    `@Modules` list of NF::Save modules to use.
+- `@Modules` list of NF::Save modules to use.
 If this is a string, all modules in this namespace will be loaded.

-- get($sChain, $sTable)
+## get($sChain, $sTable)

-    Return the internal data structure used to store iptables information
+Return the internal data structure used to store iptables information.

-- useipset($sBool)
+## useipset($sBool)

-    Change whether ipset is used by default.
+Return whether ipset is used by default and optionally change whether or not ipset is used by default.
+So:
+`$ipt->useipset(1);`
+is the same as:
+`$ipt->new({UseIPSET => 1});`

-- rule($sChain, $sRule, $sTable, $sFunc)
+## rule($sChain, $sRule, $sTable, $sFunc)

-    An interface designed to look fairly similar to the iptables cli
+An interface designed to look fairly similar to the iptables CLI.

-    The tcp '--syn' and '! --syn' options add masks from individual from the $rhFlags hashref
+The tcp '--syn' and '! --syn' options add masks from individual from the $rhFlags hashref.

-    The big difference is that the chain is seperate from the action
+The big difference is that the chain is seperate from the action.

-    This:
+- This:
 `iptables -I INPUT 5 -j ACCEPT`
-    Turns into this:
+- Turns into this:
-    `$ipt-`rule('INPUT', {jump => 'ACCEPT'}, undef, 'I 5');>
+`$ipt->rule('INPUT', {jump => 'ACCEPT'}, undef, 'I 5');`
-    The default is to APPEND to the filter table, which means the pattern is:
+- The default is to APPEND to the filter table, which means the pattern is:
-    `$ipt-`rule('INPUT', {jump => 'ACCEPT'});>
+`$ipt->rule('INPUT', {jump => 'ACCEPT'});`
-    Delete and replace have been implemented for completeness - for replace:
+- Delete and replace have been implemented for completeness - for replace:
-    `$ipt-`rule('OUTPUT', {jump => 'ACCEPT'}, 'filter', 'R 5');>
+`$ipt->rule('OUTPUT', {jump => 'ACCEPT'}, 'filter', 'R 5');`

-- get\_ipset\_data($sName)
+## get\_ipset\_data($sName)

-    Return internal data for an ipset or all sets if no name was given
+Return internal data for an ipset or all sets if no name was given.

-- save()
+## save()

 Return an array that can pe passed to iptables-restore.
-This data should duplicate iptables-save so that data generated with this and restored into iptables would show no differece when compared to iptables-save output
+This data should duplicate iptables-save so that data generated with this and restored into iptables would show no differece when compared to the output of:

+iptables-save

-- assemble(%$phParams, $sChain, $check)
+## assemble(%$phParams, $sChain, $check)

 Create an iptables rule for a data structure definition.
 The chain name and whether to check the ruleset are optional.

+# DOCUMENTATION SYNTAX

+When defining the values in a hash, perl data types are used to describe the value type and variable names that are used to define the key name.
+Documentation may define an alternative data type not self documented in this syntax.
+A hash that looks like:

+{
+  array   => \[qw/1 2 3/\],
+  hash    => {"a" => "1", "b" => "2"},
+  string  => "foo",
+}

+Would be defined as:

+- `@array` description
+- `%hash` description
+- `$string` description

 # TODO

-\- dist.ini should use Module::Build::Tiny 0.034 so that a local install with
-  Debian packages can succeed.
-\- Need more tests and use cases
+- Need more tests (branch coverage is ~40%) and use cases
     - Need to handle more modules
-\- Integration with libiptc using FFI or similar instead of using IPC
+- Integration with libiptc using FFI or similar instead of using IPC
-  - Consider making a different module since the purpose of this is just to dump information
+- Make NF::RuleParser to make a NF::Save structure from iptables
-\- IPT allows deletion on exact rule match - not supported here
+- IPT allows deletion on exact rule match - not supported here

 # AUTHOR